janwilmake/monoflare/README.md

 # Wishlist

-- nlang functionality:
+- LLM functionality:
   - generate fetch handler logic from regular functions, just using domain-name filenames that don't have it as candidates for this.
-  - openapi is very useful
+  - generate OpenAPI specification from worker
 - cross-cloud! allow vercel & deno too, and bun if possible. choose most logical one. cross language too!
 - environment variables get set automatically, directly to cloudflare worker, based on single central secrets repo